 Why Is Fasting Wajib?
-Understanding the Fourth Pillar of Islam
+The Spiritual and Social Power of the Fourth Pillar

-The obligation of fasting is established in the Holy Quran, where Allah (SWT) addresses the believers directly:
+The command to fast is etched into the Holy Quran.
+Allah (SWT) addresses the believers clearly.

 “O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous.”
 (Surah Al-Baqarah: 2:183)